-1. Assumptions: Submitted financial statements do not include detailed assumptions for enrollment, ADA, FTE, etc. An assumptions list often includes, but is not limited to, assumptions for COLA, grants, one-time grants, health and welfare, and any other major factors that would impact the multi-year fiscal projections (MYFP).
-The lack of assumptions does not allow for a proper evaluation of the validity of the cash flow projections submitted by PS7.

-2. Enrollment: No enrollment assumptions were provided regarding financials.
-Enrollment declined during the term of the most recent charter.

-3. ADA: ADA assumptions were not provided.

-4. Cash: The cash flow projections indicate sufficient cash availability, with a projected balance of \$3.3M in June 2026.
-However, the lack of provided assumptions prevents a thorough assessment of the projections' reasonableness.

-5. Interim Review: The financial analysis template (completed through District oversight in 2023-24) demonstrates that PS7 is now making period financial adjustments.
+- 1. Assumptions: Submitted financial statements do not include detailed assumptions for enrollment, ADA, FTE, etc. An assumptions list often includes, but is not limited to, assumptions for COLA, grants, one-time grants, health and welfare, and any other major factors that would impact the MYFP.
+The lack of assumptions does not allow for a proper evaluation of the validity of the cash flow projections submitted by the charter. - 2.
+Enrollment: No enrollment assumptions were provided regarding financials.
+Enrollment declined during the term of the most recent charter. - 3.
+ADA: ADA assumptions were not provided. - 4.
+Cash: The Cash Flow projections indicate sufficient cash availability, with a projected balance of \$1.9M in June 2026.
+However, the lack of provided assumptions prevents a thorough assessment of the projections' reasonableness. - 5.
+Interim Review: The financial analysis template (completed through district oversight in 2023-24) demonstrated that the charter was not making the appropriate periodic revisions required at every financial reporting period.
+The lack of adjustments at every period can be an indicator of a lack of budget monitoring, which in turn can lead to surprises, larger deficits, and even insolvency.
+These items will likely be addressed with the corrective action steps described below.

-6. Deficit Spending: The financial analysis template showed slight deficit spending(\$38K) in 2023-24.
-However, this did not seem to represent a structural deficit.

-7. MYFP: The MYFP did not align with the Cash Flow Statement.
+- 6. Deficit Spending: The financial analysis template showed no deficit spending in 2023-24. - 7.
+MYFP: The MYFP did not align with the Cash Flow Statement.
 The total revenues and expenditures outlined in the cash flow did not match those in the MYFP.
-The MYFP lacked supporting documentation, aside from single-line notes within the document.

-8. Ending Fund Balance: The ending fund balance is healthy at about 29%.
-However, without the MYFP combined with a reasonable assumption list, it is unclear if the ending fund balance will be maintained in future years.
+Federal Revenues, for example, were materially different when comparing the MYFP with the Cash Flow statement.
+In fiscal year 2024-2025, total revenues for the MYFP were identified at \$8.1M.
+The Cash Flow statement projected \$8.8M in total revenues.
+This is a large unexplained variance, especially taking into consideration the ending net assets of \$ 922K identified in the MYFP.
+The MYFP lacked supporting documentation, aside from single-line notes within the document. - 8.
+Ending Fund Balance: The ending fund balance is healthy at about 2.9M.
+However, without the MYFP combined with a reasonable assumption list, it is unclear if the balance will be maintained in future years.
+Based on the cash flow statement provided, it seems that the reserve will drop to \$1.9M by June 2026.

-The Notice to Cure issued to SHPS after it submitted the renewal petition for PS7 identified a lack of generally accepted accounting principles and repeated audit reports listing material weaknesses in internal controls.
+The Notice to Cure issued to SHPS after it submitted the renewal petition for SCHS identified a lack of generally accepted accounting principles and repeated audit reports listing material weaknesses in internal controls.
 In its corrective action plan, SHPS indicated several steps that it had taken or was prepared to take to address this issue.
 Those are described in the response to the Notice to Cure in the subsequent section.